Eugleo/purescript-reactors-template/README.md

 ## How to use

-Click **Use this template** above the list of files.
+1. Click **Use this template** above the list of files.
 GitHub will walk you through creating your own repository with same folder structure as this one.

-## Troubleshooting

-This project uses `npm` to manage `purs` and `spago`, instead of using the globally installed binaries.
-If you're using the Purescript extension in VS Code, be sure to set `Purescript: Add Npm Path` in the preferences to true.
-This way, the extension will be using the `npm`-managed packages as well.
+2. Clone your new repository using `git clone`.
+3. Move to the cloned repository with `cd`.
+5. Run `npm install` to install the javascript dependencies, such as `spago` and `purescript`.
+6. Run `npm run spago-build` to build the project and install the purescript dependencies.
+Anytime you want to build the project, use this command instead of `spago build`.
+7. Finally, run `npm start` to start a server that will be serving your webpage.
+Update the code in `src/Main.purs`, and the webpage will change accordingly.